georgerefaat147/Health-Insurance-Sales-Prediction/README.md

 ==============================

-Predicting if the customer for heathe insurance company is going to respond for a vehicle insurance
+Predicting if the customer for heathe insurance company is going to respond for a vehicle insurance By analyzing various factors such as demographics and vehicle details, the model will provide insights to help the company target potential customers and optimize marketing efforts.

 Project Organization
 ------------